I partnered with Kara Myrick on developing the creative branding for INBOUND 2017.

 Event Photography by:

 I wrote, directed, and animated this video that played as part of the opening moment at INBOUND2017.
 I shot in 15 different locations from the South Field Air Hangar to the Rhode Island State House.
-The final cut was composed of four different edits: center 4k image, two 1080 side screens and the projection-mapped letters.
+The final show composition was built by four different edits: center 4k image, two 1080 side screens and projection-mapped letters.

 Produced by Jamee Sheehy